On this page we'll be discussing the grammar of Iemy. If you have

 Word Endings in Old Iemy

-Old Iemy used specific endings to (almost) uniquely identify the part
+Old Iemy used specific endings to (almost) uniquely identify the part of

 appears to make Old Iemy parsable as a context free grammar: You could

 (probably) write a Yacc program which understood Old Iemy.
-In
+In New

-New Iemy, in which the part of speech endings are
+Iemy, in which the part of speech endings are

-optional and
+optional and nearly

-grammatical position (if it makes semantic sense).
+(if it makes semantic sense).

 In Old Iemy, in principle, any stem could be used as a noun, verb, or